 This figure presents data unique to the Fall module, which captures the specific type of physical injury sustained in the fall as TYPE OF INJURY AS RESULT OF FALL.
 Note that this data element is independent of the data captured as EXTENT OF HARM based on the AHRQ Harm Scale and its assessment of residual harm.
 These two data elements for reporting harm or injury should be considered independently due to potential variability in the way that data submitters interpret "residual harm."
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
-Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.
+Residual harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-Skin tear, avulsion, hematoma or significant bruising were the types of injury most frequently identified in Fall reports where the fall resulted in injury and the report included information on TYPE OF INJURY AS RESULT OF FALL at 45.6% (2,552 / 5,593).
+Skin tear, avulsion, hematoma or significant bruising were the types of injury most frequently identified in Fall reports where the fall resulted in injury and the report included information on TYPE OF INJURY AS RESULT OF FALL at 39.8% (3,272 / 8,229).

-The second most frequent type of injury reported was Other injury, representing 32.3% (1,806 / 5,593) of all Fall Incidents.
+The second most frequent type of injury reported was Other injury, representing 39.7% (3,268 / 8,229) of all Fall Incidents.
 Within the accompanying text field describing the Other injury, further review of these reports indicated that they represent minor injuries such as soreness, bumps, and minor abrasions.

-The least common type of injury in Fall Incidents was Dislocation at 0.6% (35 / 5,593).
+The least common type of injury in Fall Incidents was Dislocation at 0.6% (48/8,229).